Daniel-Mietchen/2016-aesir/primary.rst

 A prototype implementation will be available shortly.

-On top of these deliverables we envision a variety of services, depending on where we opportunities develop:
+On top of these deliverables we envision a variety of services, depending on where we see opportunities:

 * large-scale annotation search and comparison, so that documents can be grouped and analyzed based on their annotations and larger